GENERAL (NATIONAL & REGIONAL)

 Seidel’s photographs include images of several medieval mikvaot in Germany

 There is a vast amount of information on Jewish heritage in German available online.
 You can find links to many sites in the web resources listed above.
-Here below, we provide information on places that have their own web sites or other online information.
+Here below, we provide information on a number of places that have their own web sites or other online information, and also aggregate local links.
 Also please see the listings in the other sections of the Germany pages.

-A tourism web site with information aimed at visitors, including pages with the addresses of Berlin’s synagogues and other information.
+A tourism web site with detailed information aimed at visitors, including pages with the addresses of Berlin’s synagogues and other information, as well as longer articles about Jewish life and heritage in Berlin.

 Tel: +49 (0) 30 92 53 33 0